univention/ucsschool-id-connector/docs/index.rst

       $ echo "hello world"

    Hover with your mouse over the code to see the icon.

-..
-Missing elements in the introduction:

-   FIXME : Who is the audience?
-   FIXME : What know-how is required from the reader to follow along?

 .. toctree::
    :caption: Table of contents